ktchan33GBC/Advanced_ML_on_Google_Cloud/README.md

 ## Projects

-### 1.Classifying Images with pre-built TF Container on Vertex AI of Google Cloud
+### 1.Image Classification using Pre-built TF Container on Google Cloud's Vertex AI

 + Implemented and compared DNN and CNN models for accurate MNIST image classification.
 + Showcased the application of dropout techniques to improve DNN performance.